ibm-cloud-docs/image-templates/use-red-hat-cloud-access.md

 To access the Import Image page of Image Templates and mark a VHD image to use your own license or subscription, complete the following steps:
 1. From the **Devices** menu, select **Manage > Images**.
 2. Click the **Import Image** tab.
-3. Complete the required information for importing your VHD image, and select the **Your License** checkbox shown near the **Operating System** dropdown box.
+3. Complete the required information for importing your VHD image, and select the **Your License** checkbox that is shown near the **Operating System** dro-pdown box.
 For more information about importing images, see [Preparing and importing images](/docs/image-templates?topic=image-templates-preparing-and-importing-images#preparing-and-importing-images).

 ## Updating an image template to specify a user provided OS license